fletchjp/MERG-Arduino-OpenLCB/README.md

  ## OlcbBlankNode

  A copy of the blank example from the OpenLCB_Single_Thread library.
+This now runs with an Arduino DUE.

  ## OlcbBasicNode

  A copy of the basic example from the OpenLCB_Single_Thread library.
+Modifications started to run with Arduino DUE.

  ## OlcbBridgeNode